NassiDudi/S-P500-Forecasting-using-LSTM/README.md

    `build_lstm()` creates an LSTM model with two LSTM layers, dropout for regularization, and dense output for regression.

 3. **Training**:
    Hyperparameter tuning involves adjusting learning rates and batch sizes with early stopping for optimal performance.
+   The following hyperparameters are tuned during model training:
+   - **Learning Rate**: [0.001, 0.01]
+   - **Batch Size**: [32, 16]
+   - **Early Stopping**: Monitors validation loss with `patience=3` to avoid overfitting.

+4. **4-Day Forecast**:
+   After training the model, the best-performing configuration(selcted by RMSE) is used to predict the next 4 days of SPY prices.

+## Results and Visualization:
+1. **Correlation Heatmap**: Displays the correlation between selected financial indicators and tickers.
+2. **Individual Ticker Graphs**: Time-series plots for each ticker used in the model (SPY, AAPL, XLF, QQQ, VXX, DIA).
+3. **Best Model Configuration**: Displays the learning rate, batch size, and RMSE of the best model.
+4. **Predicted vs Actual Prices Plot**: Compares the predicted SPY prices with the actual prices on the original scale.